txpipe-shop/partnerchain-reference-implementation/docs/TUTORIAL.md

 #### Node sources

-There are fewer modifications to the client, but distributed in several files.
+There are fewer modifications to the client, but distributed across several files.

 In [chain_spec](../node/src/chain_spec.rs), we redefine the functions that build the chain from the specification:
 - Import `get_genesis_config` from runtime genesis, and `WASM_BINARY ` from runtime.